Pro Football Reference Blog

 167

 The 2023 Pro Football Hall of Fame class welcomed Joe Thomas into its gallery of busts.
-Thomas played at a high level for the Cleveland Browns, receiving six All-Pro nods and a spot on ten Pro Bowl rosters in eleven seasons.
+Thomas played at a high level for the Cleveland Browns, receiving six All-Pro nods and a spot on 10 Pro Bowl rosters in 11 seasons.

 Rosey Brown